FixingPixels/Aegis/docs/getting_started.md

 ### Step 3: Start Your First Session

-Begin a new development session:
+Begin a new development session by typing in your AI assistant's chat window:

 ```bash
 /aegis start